 ● These transactions are made using cryptocurrencies – digital money, with no existing physical equivalent.

-● Bitcoin is such a payment method, and currently the most popular currency.
+● Bitcoin is such a payment method and is currently the most popular currency.

 How does a crypto wallet work?

-With this in mind, the web application was developed with a similar functionality to internet banking.
+With this in mind, the web application was developed with similar functionality to internet banking.

-What does a software tester engineer do on a blockchain project?
+How does software application testing go on a blockchain project?

-In a nutshell, they’re in charge of running tests for the transaction process, testing payments component, security testing etc. There are four environments: development, load testing, staging, and production, our manual QA having access to the first two.
+In a nutshell, a software tester is in charge of running tests for the transaction process, testing payments components, security testing, etc. There are four environments: development, load testing, staging, and production, our manual QA has access to the first two.

-Working with the development team authorises our QA’s access to the project’s blockchain, which is internal, and for now, using a fake currency.
+Working with the development team authorizes our QA’s access to the project’s blockchain, which is internal, and for now, using a fake currency.